robinredX/DISSECT/readme.md

 # Step 1.
 Simulation
 If simulation is not needed, set `simulated` in `configs/main_config.py` to True, and go to step 2.

-If simulation is not needed, go to `PropsSimulator` and follow the instructions for simulation in `readme.md`.
+If simulation is needed, go to `PropsSimulator` and follow the instructions for simulation in `readme.md`.

 # Step 2.
 Deconvolution